Skip to main content

 • A facility designed at 120+ kW per rack with N+1 CDU and 30 to 50 MW total is purpose-built for the current generation, and the operator is betting that the next two generations stay inside this density envelope.

 The mistake to avoid is sizing for the current GPU and shipping a building that cannot accept the next one.
-Several large operators are publicly retrofitting 2022-era halls precisely because they sized for 10 kW per rack on the assumption that air cooling would hold.
+Many enterprise and second-tier colo operators are retrofitting earlier-era halls because they sized for 10 to 20 kW per rack on the assumption that air cooling would hold; hyperscalers typically built to 30 to 40 kW from 2022 onward.

 What this means in practice